Codeception/Codeception/docs/09-Data.md

 ## Separate connections

 In acceptance tests, your test is interacting with the application through a web server.
 There is no way to receive a database connection from the web server.
 This means that the test and the application will work with the same database but on different connections.
-Provide in the Db module the same credentials that your application uses, and then you can access the database for assertions (`seeInDabatase` actions) and perform automatic cleanups.
+Provide in the Db module the same credentials that your application uses, and then you can access the database for assertions (`seeInDatabase` actions) and perform automatic cleanups.

 ### Speedup with SQLite